golangci/misspell/README.md

 ### Why is it making mistakes or missing items in golang files?

-The matching function is *case-sensitive*, so variable names that are multiple worlds either in all-upper or all-lower case sometimes can cause false positives.
+The matching function is *case-sensitive*, so variable names that are multiple worlds either in all-uppercase or all-lowercase case sometimes can cause false positives.
 For instance a variable named `bodyreader` could trigger a false positive since `yrea` is in the middle that could be corrected to `year`.
-Other problems happen if the variable name uses a English contraction that should use an apostrophe.
+Other problems happen if the variable name uses an English contraction that should use an apostrophe.
 The best way of fixing this is to use the [Effective Go naming conventions](https://golang.org/doc/effective_go.html#mixed-caps) and use [camelCase](https://en.wikipedia.org/wiki/CamelCase) for variable names.
 You can check your code using [golint](https://github.com/golang/lint)